linode/docs/docs/guides/quick-answers/linux/how-to-use-echo/index.md

         This is a
         Linode Server

   - \r: Writes a carriage return.
-In other words to overwrites the value that is printed.
+In other words, it overwrites the value that is printed.

         echo -e "Server \r Linode"